Invoice Late Fee Wording: Examples & Templates You Can Use

 How to Develop a Late Fee Policy

-A late fee policy covers specific courses of action a business takes when customers fail to settle their payments or balances on or before the set invoice due date.
+Developing a late fee payment policy implies outlining specific courses of action to take when customers fail to settle their payments or balances on or before the set invoice due date.

 You need to consider the business structure, the customers, and the circumstances or conditions surrounding the transaction.